georgekinnear/task-analysis/math-18-19/README.md

-# MATH 2020
+# MATH 18/19

-This was the result of an undergraduate project in the School of Mathematics at the University of Edinburgh.
+This was the result of an undergraduate project in the School of Mathematics at the University of Edinburgh, during the 2018/19 academic year.

 The folder contains the data and code needed to reproduce the figures in this paper: